HAVE A GO AT OLYMPIC SPORTS

 In 2018 the Queensland local helped the Kookaburras to back-to-back gold medals at the Azlan Shah Cup and Gold Coast Commonwealth Games.
 Later in the year, he went on to win a bronze medal at the 2018 World Cup.

 Jake became a two-time Olympian in Tokyo 2020 as part of the Kookaburra’s squad that travelled to the Games.
-Australia breezed through the group stages undefeated and only lost to Belgium in a tense penalty shootout in the gold medal match.
-Jake received a silver medal for the tournament, his first Olympic medal.
+Australia breezed through the group stages undefeated and only lost to Belgium in a tense penalty shootout in the gold medal match, giving Jake an Olympic silver medal.

-In 2022 Jake scored twice as the Kookaburras won gold at the Commonwealth Games in Birmingham, thrashing India 7-0 in the final.
+In 2022 Jake scored twice at the Commonwaelth Games as the Kookaburras won gold in Birmingham, thrashing India 7-0 in the final.

 It was an emphatic statement from a Kookaburras team that is near unstoppable when at the peak of their powers.
 The result continued the Kookaburras’ remarkable record of winning every Commonwealth Games gold medal since men’s hockey was introduced to the Games in 1998.